jlesage/docker-makemkv/README.md

 If the beta key is expired, just restart the container to automatically fetch and install the latest one.

+> [!NOTE]
-**NOTE**: Once beta key expires, it can take few days before a new key is made available by the author of MakeMKV.
+> Once beta key expires, it can take few days before a new key is made available
+> by the author of MakeMKV.
 During this time, the application is not functional.

+> [!NOTE]
-**NOTE**: For this solution to work, the `MAKEMKV_KEY` environment variable must be set to `BETA`.
-See the [Environment Variables](#environment-variables) section for more details.
+> For this solution to work, the `MAKEMKV_KEY` environment variable must be set
+> to `BETA`.
+See the [Environment Variables](#environment-variables) section for
+> more details.

 ## Support or Contact